jina-ai/jina/docs/fundamentals/executor/executor-api.md

 These `special` arguments are `workspace`, `requests`, `metas`, `runtime_args`.

 Another alternative is to declare your `Executor` as a [dataclass](https://docs.python.org/3/library/dataclasses.html).
 In this case, you don't provide a specific constructor.
-Then, Jina will inject all these `special` arguments without you needing to call any specific method.
+Then, Jina injects all these `special` arguments without you needing to call any specific method.

 ```python
 from dataclasses import dataclass